skip to main content

 Our filing experts can quickly and accurately file a DBA for sole proprietors, LLCs, Corporations and partnerships.
 We handle all of the paperwork on your behalf.

-What is a DBA (Doing Business As) name?
+What is DBA registration?

 DBA stands for "Doing Business As" and is an official registration of your business name.
 In some states, this can be referred to as a "fictitious business name" or "assumed" name.
 A DBA name is different from your personal name.